sucharit/RabindraKeyboardBangla/README.md

 --In particular, the hasanta is needed for অ্যা, type a`Jaa (that is, a+hasanta+J=অ্য, and then অ্য+া=অ্যা).

---For । use . and for ॥ use .. and for ; use ,,
+--For । use . and for ॥ use ..

+--Repeat pressing , or ? or " or - changes them to other punctuation marks.

 --DONE is Enter, BKSP is Backspace.